You made a $1.5bn profit? Big deal.

 offensive to all of us that compete," was one of his

-be thinking.
-He added that he found it offensive AIG could pick
+rivals must be thinking.
+He added that he found it offensive

-and choose which assets to sell, especially given the common
+AIG could pick and choose which assets to sell, especially

-accusation that AIG is slashing rates in a desperate bid to
+given the common accusation that AIG is slashing rates in a

-hold onto business.
-McGavick predicted that consumers would
+desperate bid to hold onto business.
+McGavick predicted that

-firm.
-Insurers are being caught up on the focus on financial
+to hate the firm.
+Insurers are being caught up on the focus on

-institutions that are deemed too big to fail and may end up
+financial institutions that are deemed too big to fail and may

 I cannot help feeling that it would have been fairer to